1. Resources and Technology

 How will you make peer-to-peer engagement an integral part of your class?
 How can you get students talking to each other?

 To encourage student participation and peer-to-peer interaction, create early and frequent opportunities for students to share and talk with each other.
 These opportunities can help make students more comfortable with participating in discussion, as well as help build rapport and foster trust amongst class members.
 Icebreakers and small group discussion opportunities provide great ways to get students talking, especially in large-enrollment classes where students may feel less connection with their peers (see sample icebreakers below).
-For additional support with building community in your course, see the CTL’s Community Building in Online and Hybrid (HyFlex) Courses resource.
-(Although this resource emphasizes online and hybrid/HyFlex modalities, the strategies provided are applicable across all course modalities.)
+For additional support with building community in your course, see the CTL’s Community Building in the Classroom resource.

 Establish class norms around discussion and participation